YourWaifuIsShip/Azur-Lane-Guides/AL Tierless Guide.md

   * [General Purpose] Prototype Triple 203mm AA Gun (vs Light), Twin 203mm Main Zaragun (vs Medium), Prototype Triple 203mm Main Gun SKC (vs Heavy); 138.6mm; 40mm Quad Bofors; Research Hydraulic Gear; Toolbox
   * [Poverty] 203mm SKC (AP) or 203mm HE dual (HE); QF 120mm dual; 40mm Quad Bofors; Toolbox; Hydraulic Gear or Naval Camo

-- Desc: Tenacemente e ardisco ad ogni impresa~
+- Desc: Tenacemente~
->Hands down the best vanguard tank in the game.
+>Hands down the best vanguard tank in the game, when just more Evasion won't cut it.
 Portland Kai may be cheap, Prinz Eugen may have more eHP and Roon may have more DPS,  but none of them have her spectacular shields nor her combination of good DPS and high eHP at the same time, and that's what pushes her above her competitors.
 While the damage boosts are undoubtedly good and allow her to perform optimally under every circumstance, the shields are the real stars of the show here - not only their uptime is much higher than the 18% would lead you to believe, able as they are to proc on *any* attack that collides with her chibi (even if she evades the damage), the front-facing shield is absolutely invaluable when it comes to blocking incoming enemy fire entirely, especially if it's piercing enemy fire.
 If you're sick of seeing your poor vanguard get turned inside out, Zara is the solution to your problems.